beingkk/movie-genre-classifier-API/README.md

-# Movie genre classifier app
+# Movie genre classifier API
 Flask app with REST API for classifying movie genres based on their title and description.
 This is an exercise to deploy this [movie genre classifier](https://github.com/beingkk/movie-genre-classifier) model with an API.

 ## Installation